 So, with proper judgement and in proper dose, even Asava and Arishta medicines can be used in children.

-Probable side effects of Asav and Arisht in children –
+Probable side effects of Asava and Arishta in children –

-Children are very tender, many of the organs are not developed and functional to full strength.
+Children are very tender, many of the organs are not fully organised and functional to its full strength.
 Hence, in some individuals, usage of these type of Ayurvedic medicine might cause some irritation and side effects.

 Gastric irritation and increased warmth, feeling feverish are the two common side effects, if administered in a high dose.